WHat is it?Launched in 2012, the Pollinator Project is our most successful and longest running education programme.

 Background

-Ireland is home to 99 species of bee (honey, bumble and solitary) but worryingly more than half of these have undergone substantial declines in their numbers since the 1980s.
+Ireland is home to 102 species of bee (solitary x80, bumble x21, honey x1).
+Our wild bees are at risk (bumble, solitary), not honeybees.
+Worryingly more than half of our wild bees have undergone large declines in their numbers since the 80s.
 Research shows that 30% of Irish species are now threatened with extinction, with some already having become extinct.
-The cause for such concern is because of the ecological value of bees.
-They are often referred to as pollinators; a group of insects who perform the critical process of transferring pollen from one flower to another, ultimately completing the lifecycle of the flower and giving rise to the food we eat.
+The cause for concern is because of the ecological value of bees.
+They are often referred to as pollinators; a group of insects who perform the process of transferring pollen from one flower to another, ultimately completing the lifecycle of the flower and giving rise to the food we eat.
 The importance of such insects to our food system is astonishing; 71 of the top 100 world food crops (90% of world food supply) are dependent on pollination, a service worth €153 billion per year.
+Thankfully, Irish scientists are working hard to help our bees and have developed the All-Ireland Pollinator Plan.